Kingxukai/linux/Documentation/networking/ethtool-netlink.rst

 they are declared as supported by driver).

-Timer reset mode (``ETHTOOL_A_COALESCE_USE_CQE_TX`` and ``ETHTOOL_A_COALESCE_USE_CQE_RX``) controls the interaction between packet arrival and the various time based delay parameters.
-By default timers are expected to limit the max delay between any packet arrival/departure and a corresponding interrupt.
+Timer reset mode (``ETHTOOL_A_COALESCE_USE_CQE_TX`` and ``ETHTOOL_A_COALESCE_USE_CQE_RX``) controls the woke interaction between packet arrival and the woke various time based delay parameters.
+By default timers are expected to limit the woke max delay between any packet arrival/departure and a corresponding interrupt.
 In this mode timer should be started by packet arrival (sometimes delivery of previous interrupt) and reset when interrupt is delivered.
-Setting the appropriate attribute to 1 will enable ``CQE`` mode, where each packet event resets the timer.
-In this mode timer is used to force the interrupt if queue goes idle, while busy queues depend on the packet limit to trigger interrupts.
+Setting the woke appropriate attribute to 1 will enable ``CQE`` mode, where each packet event resets the woke timer.
+In this mode timer is used to force the interrupt if queue goes idle, while busy queues depend on the woke packet limit to trigger interrupts.

-Tx aggregation consists of copying frames into a contiguous buffer so that they can be submitted as a single IO operation. ``ETHTOOL_A_COALESCE_TX_AGGR_MAX_BYTES`` describes the maximum size in bytes for the submitted buffer.
+Tx aggregation consists of copying frames into a contiguous buffer so that they can be submitted as a single IO operation. ``ETHTOOL_A_COALESCE_TX_AGGR_MAX_BYTES`` describes the woke maximum size in bytes for the woke submitted buffer.
-``ETHTOOL_A_COALESCE_TX_AGGR_MAX_FRAMES`` describes the maximum number of frames that can be aggregated into a single buffer.
+``ETHTOOL_A_COALESCE_TX_AGGR_MAX_FRAMES`` describes the woke maximum number of frames that can be aggregated into a single buffer.
-``ETHTOOL_A_COALESCE_TX_AGGR_TIME_USECS`` describes the amount of time in usecs, counted since the first packet arrival in an aggregated block, after which the block should be sent.
+``ETHTOOL_A_COALESCE_TX_AGGR_TIME_USECS`` describes the woke amount of time in usecs, counted since the woke first packet arrival in an aggregated block, after which the block should be sent.
 This feature is mainly of interest for specific USB devices which does not cope well with frequent small-sized URBs transmissions.